Tom Lehrer: Recordings

 The album included the macabre "I Hold Your Hand in Mine", the mildly risqué "Be Prepared", and "Lobachevsky", regarding plagiarizing mathematicians.
 It became a cult success by word of mouth, despite being self-published and without promotion.
-The limited distribution of the album led to a knock-off album by Jack "Enjal" (a pseudonym of Jack Nagel) being released in 1958 without Lehrer's approval, where some of the lyrics were mistranscribed.
+The limited distribution of the album led to a knock-off album by Jack "Eljan" (a pseudonym of Jack Nagel) being released in 1958 without Lehrer's approval, where some of the lyrics were mistranscribed.

 Lehrer embarked on a series of concert tours and recorded a second album in 1959.
 He released the second album in two versions: the songs were the same, but More of Tom Lehrer was a studio recording and An Evening Wasted with Tom Lehrer was recorded live in concert.
 In 2013, Lehrer recalled the studio session for "Poisoning Pigeons in the Park", which referred to the practice of controlling pigeons in Boston with strychnine-treated corn:

 The copyist arrived at the last minute with the parts and passed them out to the band ...
 And there was no title on it, and there was no lyrics.
 And so they ran through it, "What a pleasant little waltz" ...
 And the engineer said, Poisoning Pigeons in the Park,' take one," and the piano player said, "What?" and literally fell off the stool.